Six Not-So-Complicated Ways to Get to Know Your Audience

 3. Survey them

 For some, including a survey as part of a marketing-automation strategy works.
-For others, one-to-one conversations or hiring a research firm is the ticket.
+For others, one-on-one conversations or hiring a research firm is the ticket.
 But, above all, make sure you talk to the right people.
 Establishing qualifiers in advance, such as demographic targets, helps shield against sample-group missteps.

 4. Be the party starter